 How Do I Become a Master Gardener Volunteer?

-Registraion for the fall 2017 Master Gardner training is closed.
+Registration for the spring 2018 Master Gardner training is now open for two locations.

 The cost of the training is $250.
 The Master Gardener handbook is available free online with the option to purchase the printed book for an additional $25.
 We will give you payment instructions once you are accepted into the program.

 Per UNH risk management policies, a criminal background check is required for all volunteers.

-The goal of New Hampshire Extension Master Gardener Program is to train and enable volunteers to use research-based information to educate the public about home gardening and horticulture, pest management, food safety and backyard livestock.
+The goal of the UNH Extension Master Gardener Volunteer Program is to train and enable volunteers to support the UNHCE mission by extending UNHCE home horticultural information to the public through educational programs and community activities.

 Master Gardener Course Objectives

 - Learn about the UNHCE mission and programs